 Return of Christ and Related Events

-We believe the first stage of Christ’s return is a pre-tribulation rapture.
-It is at this moment that Christ will return from heaven for this saints.
+The imminent, pre-tribulational return of Christ and rapture of His church is the blessed hope of Truth Baptist Church.
+It is at this moment that Christ will return from heaven for His saints.

 I Thessalonians 4:16-17 “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.”